-A trawl survey is carried out in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
-In 2022, 429 stations were fished in 57 fishing days; 206 stations provided data to the shrimp survey in all strata., except for stratum C0 and strata W1-4.
+A trawl survey is carried out with the research vessel Tarajoq, in NAFO Subarea 1 and NAFO Division 0A east of 60°30'W, as a contribution to the assessment of the stock of the Northern Shrimp (Pandalus borealis).
+In 2023, 325 stations were fished in 46 fishing days; 213 stations provided data to the shrimp survey.